srobo/kitbook/Kit Packing.md

  * Power Board: Development have red PCBs
  * Servo Board: Development have red PCBs
  * Motor Board: Development have red PCBs
- * USB Hub: Development have sticker on them stating so
+ * USB Hub: Development have a sticker on them stating so

 ## FILL